liman4u/php-crud-api-graphql/readme.md

 # PHP CRUD API with QraphQL
-- A Simple crud api using GraphQL with lighthouse library and GraphQL playground
+- A Simple crud api using GraphQL with lighthouse library and GraphQL playground for a blog post with users and articles

 # Technology

 - Laravel Framework v5.8

-- Docker v19.03.1

 - PHP v7.1.3

-- LightHouse v3.1 for building the graphql server
+- LightHouse v3.1 for building the graphql server (https://github.com/nuwave/lighthouse)

 - Data was persisted with Sqlite